 As the possibility of war grew near, the Naval Powder Factor needed to expand its existing workforce.
 The Public Building Administration energetically sponsored the dire need for homes to house the additional workers.

-The Federal Government bought 160 acres previously owned by Lawrence Ritchie, personal aid to former President Herbert Hoover.
+The Federal Government bought 160 acres previously owned by Lawrence Ritchie, personal aid to President Herbert Hoover.
 Siegel Brown, who passed in 1938, held the land before Ritchie and operated Charles County’s first dairy farm.

 In 1943, 100 of the homes in Potomac Heights (Name came from its location along the Potomac River and its rolling hills) were moved to the Perry-Wright development set aside for workers of color.